 And, that’s about it.

 Keep an eye on the patch and the netting.
 Some dingbat birds — especially new fledglings — may still try to get to your fruit, tangling themselves in the netting along the way.
 We caught a young robin in our netting a few years back and were able to set it free.
 We have heard tales of other gardeners finding dead birds strangled in netting.
-Such is the cost of living in the great outdoors, I suppose.

 When your fruit is ripe, and you’re ready to harvest, carefully lift the netting away from your fruit to pick.
 Or, duck under the netting as you go.
 As the fruit becomes more ripe, its attachment to the branch also weakens with the intent being to release the seed-filled fruit to the soil where it may form a baby plant.
 So, try to disturb the netting only minimally to reduce the risk of breaking off ripening fruit.

 After your harvest is over, you’re free to remove the netting and store it for the following year.
 Or, move it from the finished blueberries to other fruit that ripens later — perhaps a late season blueberry patch, goji berries or even your blackberries.
 If you don’t get to removing the netting right away, don’t worry about it.
 It’s easy enough to take off your plants when you’re raking up leaves in autumn.

 While I haven’t done so for the blueberries (but will), I built fruit cages for several of my fruit trees, with rebar in the ground first, then pvc 1″, and then mosquito netting secured on it with contractor’s adhesive, which adheres fast and is waterproof.
 So far so good. at the bottom and one of the sides, I secure the fabric with a piece of wooden treated lumber, so when I want to go in, I just remove the wood.
 I think with the blueberries I will make a door, which is more secure.